Magnification and evolution bias of transient sources: GWs and SNIa: Impact on observables

 Hence, we plot the percentage difference in the angular power spectrum at each scale when accounting for the biases compared to the case where they are both set to zero for both GWs and SNIa, respectively top and bottom of figure \ref{fig:auto_cells}.
 We do this for three different redshifts, noting that $z=1.5$ is outside what we defined as the validity range of the bias for SNIa assuming a limiting apparent magnitude $m_{lim}=25$, and thus this particular case is not shown in the bottom right panel of figure \ref{fig:auto_cells}.
 We recall that the SNIa validity limit was fixed at the distance at which $2\sigma$ of the magnitude distribution is observed.

-One can immediately note that at low redshift the difference is small, with just a few percent for GWs and a negligible one for SNIa.
-This follows directly from the low values of the biases at low $z$, particularly with the SNIa magnification bias being null.
-However, at higher redshifts, the difference starts rising.
+\refrep{One can immediately note the difference between the two tracers.
+Whilst SNIa show an increasing strength of the biases at higher redshifts, the models considered here for GWs impact differently.
+In fact, at low redshift the effect of the biases is simply at a percentage level, approaching a negligible one around $z=1.5$, and rising steeply after.
+This follows directly from the models of the biases studied here: the evolution bias (see figure \ref{fig:evo_bias_3G}) is close to $-2$ at very low redshifts, crosses $0$ around $z=1.5$, and then rises further.}

-We then examined the impact of the models of the biases considered when cross-correlating different redshift bins.
+We then examine the impact of the models of the biases considered when cross-correlating different redshift bins.
 We show two different examples of this: setting a background tracer at $z_b=1.5$ and a foreground one at $z_f=0.5$, and similarly with $z_b=2.0$ and $z_f=1.0$.
 This is shown in figure \ref{fig:cross_bins}, with GWs in the top panels and SNIa in the bottom ones.
 Similarly to figure \ref{fig:auto_cells}, the plots report the percentage difference between the angular power spectra with biases compared to those with the biases set to zero.
 It is clear how not accounting for the magnification and evolution biases can lead to large differences, depending on the tracer considered.
 On the top left panel, cross-bins angular power spectra for GWs show percentage level difference, although the contrast increases drastically by roughly an order of magnitude when shifting to higher redshifts (on the top right).
-On the other hand, angular power spectra built using SNIa already show differences of twice or three times those with biases set to zero; going to higher redshifts can push the percentage difference to around $1000\%$.
-In all cases, the difference is more sizeable at the largest scales, dropping to a constant value at a larger value of $\ell$ which depends on the redshift considered.
+On the other hand, angular power spectra built using SNIa already show differences of \refrep{several times} those with biases set to zero; going to higher redshifts can push the percentage difference to \refrep{a few order of magnitude}.
+In all cases, the difference \refrep{tends} to a constant value at a larger value of $\ell$ which depends on the redshift considered.